seve-rin-g/epub-word-analysis-and-viz/README.md

 ## Summary

-I wanted to address some gaps in my understanding of backend, so I'm building this small app before moving onto replicating a larger time-series postgresdb.
+I wanted to strengthen my backend knowledge, so I'm building this small app before moving onto replicating a larger time-series postgresdb.

 *One-liner about this app.*